NCBI-Hackathons/GenomicRobots/README.md

 # GenomicRobots
 ## Introduction:

 NGS datasets no longer only exist in a few centralized locations.
 Sharing genotypic data is hampered due to both the cumbersome analytic processes involved in analysing NGS datasets and lack of accessibility.
-This is a lightweight platform that allows reasearchers to conduct prelimianry analysis on despersive sets of NGS data.
+This is a lightweight platform that allows reasearchers to conduct preliminary analysis on dispersive sets of NGS data.

 ## Goals: